 Mexicans and foreigners who wish to visit Mexico by car, and enter beyond the border strip, must pass through screening by Customs and the National Migration Institute.
 Mexico’s border strip along the border with the United States, Guatemala and Belize extends 21 kilometres inside Mexican territory.
 It includes the entire territory of the states of Baja California and Quintana Roo.

 Foreigners who enter Mexico by land must meet the migratory requirements and comply with the migratory formalities that correspond to the category under which they are requesting entrance (visitors, temporary residents or permanent residents).
 Admission is subject to approval by the migratory authorities at the point of entry.

-Foreigners who travel by car to Mexico must pay the fee for ‘visitor without permission to conduct remunerative activities’ at a cost of $20 USD or 295.00 Mexican pesos, and must comply with customs procedures.
+Foreigners who travel by car to Mexico must pay the fee for ‘visitor without permission to conduct remunerative activities’ at a cost of 500.00 Mexican pesos or its equivalent at the time of exchange, and must comply with customs procedures.

 As they pass through customs foreigners may use the lane for “nothing to declare” if the goods they are carrying do not exceed their personal luggage allowance.
 However, if travelling with additional items whose value exceeds $75.00 USD, foreigners must pass through the “self-declaration” lane.

 TEMPORARY IMPORT OF VEHICLES

 In order to bring a foreign vehicle into Mexico, it is necessary to obtain a temporary import permit.
 The validity of this permit will correspond to the foreigner’s authorized length of stay, and can be processed:

 - By internet at the Banjército website from 60 to 7 days prior to entering Mexican territory.

 - Directly at the border module.